treangenlab/Olivar/README.md

 ## Usage

 ### Input files
-Olivar supports two input modes:
+Olivar supports two input modes: 1) multiple sequence alignment (MSA), 2) reference sequence and an optional list of variations.
-*  A multiple sequence alignment (MSA) file in FASTA format is required.
-A BLAST database is optional.
-The first FASTA record is considered the reference.
-* A reference sequence in FASTA format is required, coordinates of sequence variations and BLAST database are optional.
-Only the first FASTA record is considered.

-    - **(Required by mode 1)** A MSA file that contains all sequences in FASTA format ([example](example_input/H1N1-HA.fasta)).
-The first record is treated as the reference sequence.
+Both modes could also take an optional BLAST database of non-specific sequences.
+[How to prepare a BLAST database?](#Prepare-a-BLAST-database).

+#### Mode 1
+ - (Required) An MSA for each target for tiling (or a group of unaligned sequences) in FASTA format ([example](example_input/H1N1-HA.fasta)).
+ - (Optional) A BLAST database of non-specific sequences.

+#### Mode 2
-    - **(Required by mode 2)** Reference sequence for each target for tiling, in FASTA format ([example](example_input/EPI_ISL_402124.fasta)).
+ - (Required) Reference sequence for each target for tiling, in FASTA format ([example](example_input/EPI_ISL_402124.fasta)).
 Ambiguous bases are not supported and may raise errors.

-    - (Optional) A list of sequence variations to be avoided for each reference, in csv format ([example](example_input/delta_omicron_loc.csv)).
+ - (Optional) A list of sequence variations to be avoided for each reference, in CSV format ([example](example_input/delta_omicron_loc.csv)).
 Column "START" and "STOP" are required, "FREQ" is considered as 1.0 if empty.
 Other columns are not required.
 Coordinates are 1-based.
  - (Optional) A BLAST database of non-specific sequences.
-More details can be found in [Prepare a BLAST database](#Prepare-a-BLAST-database).

 > [!NOTE]
 > Coordinates are always 1-based, closed intervals, except fot the output `.primer.bed` file, which is in [BED format](https://samtools.github.io/hts-specs/BEDv1.pdf).

 ### Command-line interface

-Olivar CLI comprises of four sub-commands: `build`, `tiling`, `save`, `specificity` and `sensitivity`.
+Olivar CLI comprises of five sub-commands: `build`, `tiling`, `save`, `specificity` and `sensitivity`.
 Descriptions of command-line arguments can be found in [Command-line parameters](#command-line-parameters).
 > [!TIP]
-> `build`, `tiling`, `specificity` and `sensitivity` support multiprocessing with `-p` option.
+> Most sub-commands support multiprocessing with the `-p` option.

 #### 1. Build Olivar reference
-Olivar supports two input modes:
+Use one of the two input modes to build the reference

-* **Mode 1: Using a MSA file:** A MSA file in FASTA format is required, BLAST database is optional.
-The first FASTA record is considered as the reference.
+* **Mode 1:** A MSA (or a group of unaligned sequences) in FASTA format is required, BLAST database is optional.
+If the sequences are not aligned, add the `--align` option to make the MSA.
     ```
     olivar build -m example_input/H1N1-HA.fasta -o example_output -p 1
     ```

-* **Mode 2: Using a reference sequence:** A reference sequence in FASTA format is required, coordinates of sequence variations and BLAST database are optional.
+* **Mode 2:** A reference sequence in FASTA format is required, coordinates of sequence variations and BLAST database are optional.
 Only the first FASTA record is considered.
     ```
     olivar build example_input/EPI_ISL_402124.fasta -v example_input/delta_omicron_loc.csv -d example_input/Human/GRCh38_primary -o example_output -p 1
     ```

 An Olivar reference file ([EPI_ISL_402124.olvr](example_output/EPI_ISL_402124.olvr)) will be generated, named by the ID of the FASTA record by default.
 Use multiple CPU cores (`-p`) to accelerate this process.

 If you have multiple targets, run `olivar build` on each FASTA file and place all output `.olvr` files in the same directory.